Walter Nash: Minister of Finance

-With loans secured Nash sailed home, stopping in Washington, D.C. en route and met with President Franklin D. Roosevelt to discuss defence arrangements in the event of a war.
+With loans secured Nash sailed home, stopping in Washington, D.C., en route and met with President Franklin D. Roosevelt to discuss defence arrangements in the event of a war.
 Several days later war was declared between Britain (and New Zealand) against Germany.
 The British government cabled that it wished to purchase New Zealand's entire exportable surplus of meat.
 The following day they likewise requested to buy New Zealand's entire exports of dairy produce.
 Nash took some quiet ironical satisfaction that the government that had been so hostile to his policies and negotiated so unfairly was now so desperate for the bulk sales it had earlier denied.
-Over the next few months New Zealand's sterling reserves built up with haste allowing its economic stability to quickly recover which also gave it more than enough money to repay the recent loan.
+Over the next few months, New Zealand's sterling reserves built up quickly and economic stability was restored.
+The country was then able to repay the loan from Britain.